Base64 FAQ

 Usage from Javascript

-We have removed CORS restriction so you can use direct access to base64 encode/decode in your javascript applications via AJAX.
+We have removed CORS restriction so you can access the base64 encode/decode functionality directly in your JavaScript applications via AJAX.

 Example: